Basel-Alghamdi/whatsapp-ai-bot/README.md

   - Open http://localhost:3000/admin
   - Jobs List page: shows all jobs; click a job to open details
   - Job Details page has two tabs:
-    - Job Details: edit job info, questions, candidate recipients, HR recipients; Save updates MongoDB
+    - Job Details: edit job info, questions, candidate recipients; Save updates MongoDB
       - When creating a job, all candidate recipients receive the welcome message automatically
       - When adding new candidate numbers later, only new numbers receive the welcome message
     - Submissions: read-only list of applicant submissions with AI results